 The Benefits of Receiving

 A short piece discussing the role of uke, the receiver of the technique, in training.
 This originally appeared in jujitsu pioneer Geroge Kirby's Kokoro newsletter in October 2018 issue.
-Uke – the “attacker,” the “opponent,” or the “one who is being thrown” – is the counterpart role of nage/tori, the one who performs the technique/throw. … Continue reading The Benefits of Receiving
+Uke – the “attacker,” the “opponent,” or the “one who is being thrown” – is the counterpart role of nage/tori, the one who performs the technique/throw.
+During … Continue reading The Benefits of Receiving

 Interview with American Jujitsu Pioneer George Kirby